Frog Pose, known in Sanskrit as Mandukasana, is a significant asana in yoga, focusing on the hips and groin. This pose’s name comes from its

 Be a Consistent Yoga Student

 Like anything else, the more you do it, the better you get.
 Even a consistent practice of one class a week will deepen your practice.
 Personally, 10 or 15 mins everyday is better than 60-90 mins once in a while.
 You can find a large resource of yoga videos online that are quick, under 10-15 mins to be integrated into a morning or evening practice.

-Tip 22: Trust the process, one day at a time
+Trust the practice, one day at a time

 Yoga can get pretty frustrating, you see other people getting more flexible or doing poses you can only dream of.
 Trust me, every practice, even the slow one, you get better and stronger.
 It is hard sometimes to see the end game to something that has no end, but the more you do it the better it gets.